What is Cabozantinib?

 So Capozantinib is a tyrosine kinase inhibitor and is therefore a biological therapy and growth blocker just like Everolimus (Afinitor) and Sunitinib (Sutent).
-Very technical process but in the simplest of terms, Cabozantinib is deigned to disrupt the actions of VEGF (a growth factor) and MET (a growth factor receptor) which promote spread of cancerous cells through the growth of new blood vessels.
+Very technical process but in the simplest of terms, Cabozantinib is designed to disrupt the actions of VEGF (a growth factor) and MET (a growth factor receptor) which promote spread of cancerous cells through the growth of new blood vessels.
 Whilst we are on this subject, please note Everolimus (Afinitor) is an mTOR inhibitor and Sunitinib (Sutent) is a tyrosine kinase inhibitor.
 Many people think these drugs are a type of chemo – that is incorrect, these are targeted biological therapies.
 See more on this by clicking here.

 What is the current trial status of Capozantinib?

 You can read the trial documentation by clicking here.
 The drug also has a temporary short name of XL184.

 You can read the output from the poster submission for 2017 Gastrointestinal Cancer Symposium and the output from Onc Live.

 - Poster submission for 2017 Gastrointestinal Cancer Symposium